On eigenfunctions and nodal sets of the Witten-Laplacian: Acknowledgments

 \section{Acknowledgments}

 {\arabic{section}} {\thesection.\arabic{equation}} This research was supported in part by the NSF of China (Grant Nos.
-11801496 and 11926352), the Fok Ying-Tung Education Foundation (China), Hubei Key Laboratory of Applied Mathematics (Hubei University), and Key Laboratory of Intelligent Sensing System and Security (Hubei University), Ministry of Education.
+11801496 and 11926352), the Fok Ying-Tung Education Foundation (China), the Key Project of Jiangxi Provincial Natural Science Foundation (Grant No. 20252BAC250003), Hubei Key Laboratory of Applied Mathematics (Hubei University), and Key Laboratory of Intelligent Sensing System and Security (Hubei University), Ministry of Education.